A 2024 cohort will be formed; the application and schedule of sessions will be posted by November 2023.

 Tentative Schedule and Topics

-Overview, introductions, group agreements, SHAPES session with Rose Snyder.
-This event takes place in person at the CFSA Campus.
+• Overview, introductions, group agreements, Shapes session with Rose Snyder.

-Four key roles of the nonprofit ED/CEO.
-How to serve as your organization’s operational and strategist analyst, fund development and donor stewardship leader, organizational thought leader, and mission advocate in the community with Aimee Graves.
+• Four key roles of the nonprofit ED/CEO.
+How to serve your organization’s operational and strategist analyst, fund development and donor stewardship leader, organizational thought leader, and mission advocate in the community with Aimee Graves and Rose Snyder.

-Operational issues, finance, business, and spending plan with Joan Hubele.
+• Operational issues, financial management, business, and spending plans with Joan Hubele.

 About Our Presenters